 You should share your concerns with senior members of the nursing home.
 They should have procedures in place to address these types of problems, although often their actions can prove inadequate.
 However, you should not only report the incidence to the nursing home.
 You should also contact the appropriate state agency and be sure to share everything of importance with them.

 Nursing home abuse is a criminal offense punishable by jail time, but victims can also file civil actions against the nursing home to collect damages.
 A personal injury claim might not erase the pain and suffering of your loved one’s experience, but it can help reimburse you for fees, medical care, and other intangible losses.

-Speak to a Kansas City Nursing Home Abuse Attorney
+Contact a Kansas City Nursing Home Abuse and Neglect Attorney Today

 Prevention is important when it comes to avoiding nursing home and elder abuse.
 Do your best to select a trusted nursing home in Kansas City for your loved one.
 Scout different locations, read reviews, and visit the establishment in person to find the best fit.
 Your loved one might not speak up about abuse once at the facility.
 It’s up to you to visit the nursing home regularly, search for signs of potential abuse, and report any questionable actions or injuries to the authorities.

 Stay in touch with your elderly loved one, keep him or her as active as possible, support interactions with the community, be wary of friends or caregivers in need of money, and – most of all – encourage your loved one to speak up about any neglect or abuse.
 Listen to your loved one’s allegations of abuse and take claims seriously.
 Let your loved one know that you believe him or her and will talk to a Kansas City nursing home abuse lawyer right away.

 If a family member has suffered nursing home neglect or elder abuse in Kansas City, then you should speak to our law firm as soon as possible.
 We will help protect your loved one and work with you to pursue compensation.